igorski/VSTSID/README.md

     make

 To compile the plugin.
-The build output will be stored in _./build/VST3/vstsid.vst_.
+The build output will be stored in _./build/VST3/vstsid.vst_ as well as copied to your systems VST3 plugin folder.

 ## Running the plugin